-- 1. Remove the Dutch oven from the heat.
-Add the shrimp; let stand 3 to 5 minutes or until shrimp are pink and firm
+- Remove the Dutch oven from the heat.
+Add the shrimp; let stand 3 to 5 minutes or until shrimp are pink and firm.

 Tip From Margie Lynn

 I love my GoWISE air-fryer, I just wish it was a little bigger.
-Mine is round and they have a 6-quart Power Air-Fryer Elite that is square that I have my eyes set upon!
-It has the size and all the bells and whistles!
-I love kitchen gadgets!
-Get one, you will love it!
+Mine is round and they have a 6-quart Power Air-Fryer Elite that is square that I have my eyes set upon; it has the size and all the bells and whistles.

-- I use fresh Irish potatoes for my air-fryer, they turn out perfect, just like they are deep fried without all the oil!
+- I use fresh Irish potatoes for my air-fryer.
+They turn out perfectly, just like they are deep-fried but without all the oil.